discourse/pups/README.md

   - exec: /bin/bash -c 'echo $hello >>> hello'
 ```

-Running: `pups somefile.yaml` will execute the shell script resulting in a file called "hello" with the "hello world" contents
+Running: `pups somefile.yaml` will execute the shell script resulting in a file called "hello" with the contents "hello world".

-### Features:
+### Features

-####Environment Variables
+#### Environment Variables

-By default, pups automatically imports your environment variables and include them
+By default, pups automatically imports your environment variables and includes them as params.
-as params.

 ```
 # In bash